meriken/merikens-tripcode-engine-v3/README.md

 You should be able to build and run this application on any POSIX-compliant operating systems. (**Note:** AVX2 is not supported on them.)
 You need the following tools to build Meriken's Tripcode Engine.

 * C++11-compliant compiler (g++-4.8 or later/clang++-3.5 or later; g++ is recommended.)
-* AMD APP SDK 3.0 (if you are using an AMD video card.)
+* OpenCL 1.2 SDK such as AMD APP SDK and NVIDIA CUDA Toolkit (if you are using an AMD/NVIDIA video card.)
-* CUDA Toolkit 7.5 (if you are using an NVIDIA video card.)
+* CUDA Toolkit 7.5+ (optional for optimal performance if you are using an NVIDIA video card.)

 You should be able to build everything by running `./BuildAll.sh --install`.
 You can specify the following options for `BuildAll.sh`: